-The EV6 is strictly a two-row crossover with five seats, though the company has hinted at a future EV9 model will three rows.
+The EV6 is strictly a two-row crossover with five seats.
 Kia maximized space inside the EV6 by pushing the wheelbase to the same length as a Telluride without including large front or rear overhangs.
 Front occupants get a whopping 42.4 inches of legroom and rear passengers receive a generous 39 inches.
 Headroom is slightly less spacious due to the EV6's low roofline, but 39 inches up front and 38 inches in the back feels far from cramped.
 Since there's no transmission tunnel, the EV6's floor is completely flat, aiding the sense of openness and practicality, particularly for a middle occupant on the rear bench.

 |Kia EV6 Trims||Light||Wind||GT-Line|

 |Shoulder Room Rear||55.6 in.||55.6 in.||55.6 in.|

 |Hip Room, Front||54.9 in.||54.9 in.||54.9 in.|

 Like most other EVs, Kia takes an environmentally conscious approach to the interior design and the materials used in the EV6.
 The clever flat-floor design of the EV6 is accompanied by forward-thinking materials such as recycled plastic and vegan leather upholstery.
 Kia says the interior (depending on the trim) contains up to 100 recycled water bottles.
 Even the seat frames have been constructed out of ultra-light "giga-steel" to increase rear legroom.
 Base models get trim details like plastic scuff plates, while the GT-Line gets Deluxe items.
 Light trims can be had in just one color scheme: Black.